xbigi/Extract-mp4-from-folder/README.md

 # Extract-mp4-from-folder
-Simple exe to extract mp4 videos from subfolders  to the main folder
+Simple code to extract mp4 videos from subfolders to the main folder

 INSTRUCTIONS: